 The members of the Executive Board serve without remuneration.
 The members of the Executive Board serve in staggered two-year terms, three of them elected one year, four the next.
 A Nominating Committee of members of the SCFA (not on the Executive Board) selects a slate of candidates each spring and an election notice is sent out.
 Any member wishing to stand for election to the board may make such wishes known to a board member–the Board seeks the regular renewal that comes from new participants.
 The Executive Board’s members engage in frequent consultation by telephone and email to take care of daily business, and they try to meet in person at least once a quarter.

 Members’ dues support the SCFA’s advocacy work, as well as CUCFA’s lobbying and other activities.
-As a chapter of the AAUP, SCFA dues also provide full membership in the national AAUP, the California Conference of the AAUP, and the AAUP’s Collective Bargaining Congress.
 The SCFA maintains a reserve, derived entirely from the monthly dues of members, so that we may proceed against the university administration in court should the need arise.
 The Academic Senate, by contrast, has no independent funds to sustain such actions.

 Past Activities of the SCFA

 In 1991-92, merit increases to faculty coming up for merit increases during that year were arbitrarily denied by the Administration as a cost-saving tactic.
 At a time when the Statewide Academic Senate was supine and the administration showed no intention of ever paying the merit increases, the SCFA–through CUCFA–filed a complaint against the university administration before the Public Employees Relations Board (PERB) on the grounds that the university failed to consult either the SCFA or the Council with respect to the university’s denial of merit pay for the period January 1-June 30, 1992.